rheiland/Studio_rtd/docs/source/guide.rst

 .. image:: ./guide_imgs/cell_customdata_virus.png

-Cells can have custom data associated with them which can be modified during a simulation (either in C++ custom code or in Rules).
-Define any custom data for this cell type.
+Cells can have custom data (parameters) associated with them which can be modified during a simulation (either in C++ custom code or in Rules).
+The `value` provided in the table is the initial value each cell of that cell type has at the start of a simulation.
+A custom data parameter can be plotted (Plot tab) by selecting the ".mat" option for cells then selecting the name of the custom parameter in the dropdown widget.

 User Params
 -----------